jeffersonfelixdev/historic-cpf-validator/README.md

 This code was extracted from my archives during my high school education, and dated 2001.
-Therefore, it does not reflect my current experience with programming language, clean code or any good practices.
+Therefore, it does not reflect my current experience with programming language, clean code or other best practices.
 I just decided to add here for historical reference of how I programmed over 20 years ago.

 And, believe or not, the code works!